pydicom/pynetdicom/docs/user/events.rst

 * :attr:`Event.assoc` - the
   :class:`Association <pynetdicom.association.Association>` in which the
   event occurred
-* :attr:`Event.event` - the corresponding event, as a python
+* :attr:`Event.event` - the corresponding event, as a Python
   :func:`namedtuple<collections.namedtuple>`
 * :attr:`Event.timestamp` - the date and time the event occurred at, as a Python :class:`datetime.datetime`